noaione/yuusha-shoukan-ln/sources/v09/chapter4.md

 power... but I don’t recognize her.]

-Earth God asked in a matter-of-fact tone, about the being standing behind Shallow Vernal... about who Kuromeina is.
+Earth God asked in a matter-of-fact tone, about the being standing behind Shallow Vernal... about who Kuromueina is.
 For someone as powerful as Earth God, she could instantly gauge that Kuromueina’s power was comparable to Shallow Vernal’s.
 That was why she was curious about her identity.